jeroenhe/node-red-contrib-openhab3/README.md

 | Version | Description |
 | --------------- | --------------- |
+| 1.5.0  | Drop support for OpenHAB v2 with regards to the (internal) tests
 | 1.4.0  | Add support for OpenHAB 3.3
 | 1.3.45 | Add badges to README (fix)
 | 1.3.44 | Add badges to README (fix)